 If it's been awhile, you might want to consider planning a visit this year as the resort goes all out for its 60th anniversary Diamond Celebration.
 In honor of the occasion, let's highlight 60 of the best reasons to gather your theme park buddies, put on your mouse ears, and hightail it to Disneyland.

 Disneyland is an American original, an icon, and a national treasure.
-It has reached an important milestone in its long and proud history and remains a beloved destination for visitors of all ages.
+Opened in 1955, it has reached an important milestone in its long and proud history.
+(Check out what Disney did to celebrate the park’s 50th anniversary.)
+It remains a beloved destination for visitors of all ages.
 60 years on, the park that Walt Disney built beckons simultaneously with a warm glow of nostalgia and the promise of new features imbued with cutting-edge technology.
 What are you waiting for?